compasjs/compas/CONTRIBUTING.md

 - Bump version in root package.json to new version
 - Run `yarn`
-- Copy SHA of release commit in CHANGELOG.md
 - Commit with `*: bump @lbu/* to vX.X.X`

 ### WebStorm